This page contains important information on the 2023-2024 eradication response.

 ** The North Shore Transfer Station does not accept green waste from any Japanese beetle regulated area

 Treatment for Japanese beetle is coordinated by the Ministry of Agriculture, Food and Fisheries (MAFF).
-The 2022 treatment response will consist of a single larvicide treatment (Acelepryn) of turfgrass on public and private lands.
-Four foliar applications of Bacillus thuringiensis subsp. galleriae (Btg), a biological insecticide will be applied to landscapes beds in areas with adult beetles through mid-summer.
+The 2023 treatment response will consist of a single larvicide treatment (Acelepryn) of turfgrass on public and private lands.
+Four foliar applications of Bacillus thuringiensis subsp. galleriae (Btg), a biological insecticide will be applied to landscape beds in areas with adult beetles through mid-summer.

 The cities will coordinate treatment of public lands (city parks, boulevards, etc.) and treatment of private lands will be coordinated by the cities, licensed applicators and the Ministry.